 \section{Discussion}

-Previous DFT calculations show that MnSb$_2$Te$_4$ preferred to crystallize into the same rhombohedral structure as MnBi$_2$Te$_4$.\cite{eremeev2017competing} However, there is no experimental details about the symmetry and atomic parameters of MnSb$_2$Te$_4$ reported before.
+Previous DFT calculations show that MnSb$_2$Te$_4$ prefers to crystallize into the same rhombohedral structure as MnBi$_2$Te$_4$.\cite{eremeev2017competing} However, there is no experimental details about the symmetry and atomic parameters of MnSb$_2$Te$_4$ reported before.
 The successful growth of MnSb$_2$Te$_4$ crystals in this work and our x-ray diffraction studies confirm the DFT predictions and provide the experimental data on the lattice parameters and atomic positions.
 More importantly, the existence of MnSb$_2$Te$_4$ isostructural to MnBi$_2$Te$_4$ makes possible the synthesis of MnBi$_{2-x}$Sb$_x$Te$_4$ in the whole compositional range.
-The \textit{a}-lattice, thus the nearest neighbour Mn-Mn distance, decreases with increasing Sb content accompanied with the suppression of Mn-Te-Mn bond angle.
+The \textit{a}-lattice constant, thus the nearest neighbour Mn-Mn distance, decreases with increasing Sb content accompanied by the suppression of the Mn-Te-Mn bond angle.
 Both are expected to modify the magnetic interactions in the hexagonal plane.
 The direct antiferromagnetic interaction between nearest Mn-Mn neighbours increases with reduced Mn-Mn distance, which competes with the dominant intralayer ferromagnetic interaction and may contribute to the suppressed saturation moment together with the reduced single ion anisotropy.

-Figure\,\ref{sum-1} summarizes the evolution of Hall coefficient, effective moment, Weiss constant, saturation moment, and the critical fields.
+Figure\,\ref{Sum-1} summarizes the evolution with Sb content of Neel temperature, effective moment, Weiss constant, saturation moment, and the critical fields.
 The magnetic field required for the flop transition is labeled as H$_{c1}$ and the larger field to saturate the moment H$_{c2}$.
-The room temperature Hall coefficient data were plotted to highlight that the crossover from n-type to p-type conduction occurs around a critical Sb content of x$_c$=0.63.
-However, no abrupt change or obvious anomaly around x$_x$ was observed for other parameters plotted in Figure\,\ref{sum-1}.
-This indicates that around the critical composition, the type and concentration of charge carriers can be finely tuned without inducing any abrupt change of the magnetism.
+The colored bars in Figure\,\ref{Sum-1}(a) were plotted to highlight that the crossover from n-type to p-type conduction occurs around a critical Sb content of x$_c$=0.63.
+However, no abrupt change or obvious anomaly around x$_c$ was observed for other parameters plotted in Figure\,\ref{Sum-1}.
+This indicates that around the critical composition, the type and concentration of charge carriers can be finely tuned possibly without inducing any abrupt change of the magnetism.